 – You are wealthier than the person you are getting married to.

 There are a number of reasons why a prenuptial would make sense.
 With offices in Phuket and Bangkok Thailand speak to us about your family law issues for advice and cost-effective solutions.
 See our main page on prenuptial agreements listed below.
 Always take sound legal advice when dealing with a prenuptial agreement.
+See also Islamic marriage requirements as well as our family lawyer in Bangkok.

 See the main article here: Prenuptial Agreements in Thailand